Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 Clustering is an unsupervised learning procedure that is used to empirically define groups of cells with similar expression profiles.
-Schoof et al. ( \hyperlink{ref-schoof_quantitative_2021}{2021}) built a KNN graph and used Leiden community detection to perform clustering.
-This can be carried out with the \texttt{clusterCells()} function from the \texttt{scran} package ( \hyperlink{ref-Lun_scran_2016}{A. T. L. Lun, McCarthy, and Marioni 2016}).
+Schoof et al.~(2021)\textsuperscript{ \hyperlink{ref-schoof_quantitative_2021}{29}} built a KNN graph and used Leiden community detection to perform clustering.
+This can be carried out with the \texttt{clusterCells()} function from the \texttt{scran} package\textsuperscript{ \hyperlink{ref-Lun_scran_2016}{31}}.